Min1471/portfolio-website/portfolio-website/README.md

 # Portfolio Website

-This is a personal portfolio website created to showcase the achievements and contact information of a Master of IT graduate from UNSW.
-The website is designed to provide a professional online presence and highlight academic and professional accomplishments.
+This is my personal portfolio website created to showcase the achievements and contact information of a Master of IT graduate from UNSW.

 ## Project Structure